krtkush/krtkush.github.io/_posts/2017-02-3-Linear-timer-v2-0-0.md

 ---
 layout: post
-comments: false
+comments: true
 title: LinearTimer
 ---

 Linear Timer is a custom view for Android that enables user to show a circular progress animation with respect to given a duration.

-Current version - `v2.0.0`
+Current version : `v2.0.0`

 Primary features -